tverilytt/NODE-Red/yr/README.md

 ### Yr nodes

-These nodes use the <a target="_blank" href="http://yr.no/">yr.no</a> weather data and links.
+This node uses the <a target="_blank" href="http://yr.no/">yr.no</a>

-The nodes expects JSON input (either as msg.geonames (URI parameter) or msg.payload.geonames) as returned by the node <strong>lookup-place</strong> in
-<a target="_blank" href="https://github.com/tverilytt/NODE-Red/tree/master/geonames">node-red-contrib-geonames</a>.
+<a target="_blank" href="https://api.met.no/weatherapi/locationforecast/2.0/documentation">weather location forecast API</a>

 <h4>weather-data</h4>
-A Node-RED node to lookup Yr.no weather data (in XML format).

-<h4>weather-info</h4>
-A Node-RED node to lookup Yr.no weather info links.
+A Node-RED node to lookup Yr.no weather forecast data.

 </body></html>